wehttqm/kickstart/README.md

 if running for the first time:

-- run "npm install", since node_modules are not trackced by git
+- run "npm install", since node_modules are not tracked by git

 if pulling from a branch: